JorgeBillini/EboardMarketPlaceFrontEnd/README.md

 ## Technologies Used
 1. React
   used React in this project because it gave me the quickes time-to-mvp and it provided with great features!
-2. Firebase
+2. Firebase <br />
   Used firebase to handle Authenthication/Sign Up